Clay Dimick

 On the more important side of life, the Faith side.
 Here is a long story that I recently wrote, of my journey to Catholicism.

-A few division 1 schools offered me scholarships, and so did a small Catholic division 2 school, Belmont Abbey.
+Several division one schools offered me scholarships, and so did a small Catholic division 2 school, Belmont Abbey.
 After my visit to Belmont Abbey, I felt at home there and could see myself excelling on the field, which was the reason I wanted to go there.
-When I met the coach I could tell he genuinely cared for his players and wanted the best for them and to develop them into quality Men.
+When I met the coach, I could tell he genuinely cared for his players and wanted the best for them and to develop them into quality men.

-I attended the Abbey from 2013-2017 earning all conference recognition, and being a two year team captain.
-But, all of this was nothing in comparison to the relationship I made with my coaches and teammates.
+I attended the Abbey from 2013-2017 earning all-conference recognition and was a two-year team captain.
+But all of this was nothing in comparison to the relationship I made with my coaches and teammates.
 In particular my head coach John Keating.
-While I was there I could see from the way he lived his life that something about His faith, and His beliefs was true, beautiful, and the fullness of the faith.
-I also saw the type of coach, leader, Husband, and father He was and I wanted whatever He had!
+While I was there, I could see from the way he lived his life that something about His faith, and His beliefs was true, beautiful, and the fullness of the faith.
+I also saw the type of coach, leader, husband, and father he was, and I wanted whatever he had!

 To this day my love and desire to learn continues to grow in the Church.
 I signed a professional soccer contract this year with the Charlotte Independence.
-Being able to stay in Charlotte, around my Church community and family in the Keating's while doing what I love for a living is a huge blessing.
-I also just signed a new deal for 2020.
-This will allow me to work with the youth groups in my Home parish, St. Micheals which I am beyond excited.
-I have come to see the beauty, truth, and community in the Church.
-I Could never imagine my life as a non Catholic now, I am so thankful.
+Being able to stay in Charlotte, around my Church community and Keating family while doing what I love for a living is a huge blessing.
+I also just signed a new deal which will allow me to work with the youth groups in my home parish, for which I am beyond excited.
+I have come to see the beauty, truth, and community in the Church and could never imagine my life as a non-Catholic.

 To download the Speaker’s Letter of Good Standing and other certifications, please Register or Login